bethgelab/model-vs-human/README.md

     # by default, type(output) is numpy.ndarray, which can be converted to a tensor via:
     output_tensor = torch.tensor(output_numpy)
 ```

+However, if you simply want to run a model through the generalisation datasets provided by the toolbox, we recommend to check the section on User experience.

 ##### How to list all available models